the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - New national wonders:
   - Homeland Defense / Wasteland Surveillance / Raider Suppression Initiatives, each locked behind a starting policy and designed to help each faction survive the early-game.
   - Oceanological Center, boosting the Science output and Happiness of coastal cities for factions that have adopted the new Rediscovery policy.
-  - Resettlement Bureau, to help Collectivist factions expand faster into unclaimed territory in the mid-game.
   - Naval War College, the naval counterpart to the Military Academy, but cannot exist in the same city as the Military Academy.
   - Earthscraper Project, unlocking a powerful late-game building for Collectivist factions.
   - Microwave Power Satellite, a late-game Power building for desert cities that also improves Solar collectors.